IJ@

 The star * indicates the position of the Norwegian system in 1994/95, with ca 53% degree of anarchy.
 In 2007 the position is a little bit over * at 54% degree of anarchy.

-Switzerland is also a social-individualist anarchist system, a bit to the right of the Norwegian system, and at a somewhat less degree of anarchy, but within the anarchist quadrant of the map, see http://www.anarchy.no/ranking.html .
+Switzerland is also a social-individualist anarchist system, a bit to the right of the Norwegian system, and at a somewhat less degree of anarchy, but within the anarchist quadrant of the map, see Ranking of countries according to libertarian degree.
 The point estimate for Switzerland is ca 53% degree of anarchism, with an authoritarian degree at ca 47%.
 Switzerland is more autonomous and less socialist compared to Norway.
-The high degree of autonomy is mainly due to confederalism and a semi-direct democracy, see "Federalism and Direct Democracy - the Swiss Confederation", http://www.anarchy.no/swiss1.html .
+The high degree of autonomy is mainly due to confederalism and a semi-direct democracy, see "Federalism and Direct Democracy - the Swiss Confederation", Swiss report no 1.

-The numbers are from 2003 UN statistics, see http://www.anarchy.no/ranking.html .
+The numbers are from 2003 UN statistics, see Ranking - footnotes.
 The most relevant measure of efficiency GDP per capita is the GDP per capita measured in US $ at the current exchange rate.
 For 2005 the GDP per capita at the current exchange rate is: Norway 53,805 US $, Switzerland 49,055 and USA 42,208.
 Thus both Norway and Switzerland are more efficient than the USA.

 THE 25 HIGHEST RANKING COUNTRIES ACCORDING TO LIBERTARIAN DEGREE ETC. SYSTEM ANALYSIS